Preparing for a case or outbreak in your organisation

 - Review and update your already implemented Tas Government COVID Safe Plans.

-- Review the Construction Industry COVID safety guidelines on the Worksafe website.
+- Review the Construction Industry COVID vaccination and WHS guidelines on the Worksafe website.

 - Ensure access to hygiene products on sites – Hygiene guidelines